AditHash/todo-app/README.md

 - `templates/`: Contains the HTML templates for the application.
 - `app.py`: The main Flask application file.
 - `static/`: Contains static files like CSS and JavaScript (if any).
+- `docker-compose.yml`: Configuration file for Docker Compose.
+- `Dockerfile`: Dockerfile for building the Flask application container.

 ## Requirements

-- Python 3.7 or higher
+- Docker
-- Flask
+- Docker Compose

 ## License